 #2 – Error Handler Method

-For an example look at the below line of code.
+For example, look at the below line of code.

 Sub GoTo_Example2() Sheets("April").Delete Sheets.Add End Sub

-Above code says to delete the sheet April and add a new sheet.
-In the active workbook if there is any sheet name called April it will delete or else it will show the below error message dialogue box.
+The above code says to delete the sheet in April and add a new sheet.
+In the active workbook, if there is any sheet name called April, it will delete, or else it will show the below error message dialogue box.

-To eliminate this error we can use GoTo method as an error handler.
+To eliminate this error, we can use the GoTo method as an error handler.

-Now I will modify the code as On error go to next line
+Now I will modify the code as On error goes to the next line.

 Sub GoTo_Example2() On Error GoTo NextLine Sheets("April").Delete NextLine: Sheets.Add End Sub

-Now if you run this it will add the new sheet even though there is no sheet name called April.
+If you run this, it will add the new sheet even though there is no sheet name called April.

 Things to Remember

-- In order to jump to next, you need to be sure that that particular line of code is expected an error.
+- To jump to next, you need to be sure that that particular line of code is expected an error.

-- If the important line of the code skips with this error handler then your task may not be finished perfectly.
+- If the important line of the code skips with this error handler, your task may not be finished perfectly.

 This has been a guide to VBA GoTo.
-Here we learn how to use GoTo statement in excel VBA using Application.GoTo and Error Handler Method along with examples.
+Here we learn how to use the VBA GoTo statement using Application.GoTo and Error Handler Method along with examples and downloadable excel template.
 Below are some useful excel articles related to VBA –